Skip to content

 Changes happening across search algorithms and social media feeds make one thing crystal clear: it's never been more important for businesses to own the channels where they communicate with customers.
 Email is one such channel—and it's stood the test of time.

 Today, email newsletters run the gamut from small-scale personal notes to massive automated campaigns—and so does newsletter software.
-No matter where on the spectrum your email marketing operation falls, the best email newsletter software makes it quick and easy to send professional-looking emails to hundreds or thousands of subscribers.
+No matter how complex (or simple) your email marketing operation is, the best email newsletter software makes it quick and easy to send professional-looking emails to hundreds or thousands of subscribers.

 The thing is, there are so many email newsletter tools out there.
 In nearly a decade of working in marketing, I've used my fair share of them, and I know it can feel overwhelming to choose the right one for you.
-To help, I considered more than 60 different apps and tested dozens of them to help you find the best email newsletter platform.
+I've been updating this list for a number of years, and this year, I considered 80 different apps and tested nearly 30 of them to help you find the best email newsletter platform.

-• Benchmark for a full-featured email marketing app
+• Audienceful for a full-featured email marketing app

 • Omnisend for eCommerce newsletters and campaigns

-• Campaign Monitor for agencies who handle email marketing for multiple clients
+• Campaign Monitor for agencies that handle email marketing for multiple clients

 What to look for in an email newsletter platform